nbicocchi/learn-java-core/code/exercises/src/main/java/com/nbicocchi/exercises/strings/README.md

 ---

 **[RemoveFirstTwoCharsIf.java]** Write two methods accepting a string and returning the same string without the first two characters.
 Keep the first character if it is 'H' and keep the second character if it is 'e'.
-The first method has to use only String's methods (see String.charAt()), while the second one has to use StringBuilder's methods (see StringBuilder.deleteCharAt()).
+The first method has to use String.charAt(), while the second one has to use StringBuilder.deleteCharAt().

 Examples: